emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player (first player). ✔️

 ***
-## Elite Flix
+## Ronny Flix
 ### Score: 14/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Some of its servers have auto-switch built in. 🟡
 1. Site does have episode auto-next on some servers. 🟡
 1. Sites UI is good, feels very modern. ✔️
-1. Site has watch lists + history, and you can login to sync them across devices. ✔️
+1. Site has watch lists, favorites and continue watching, and they can be synced across devices. ✔️
-1. Site has good sorting options + franchise collections, but could use more media discovery options. 🟡
+1. Site has AI recommendations, decent sorting, and franchise collections. ✔️
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
+1. Customized version of artplayer.js. 🟡

+***
+## PopcornMovies
+### Score: 13/18
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is very good, modern looking with lots to look at. ✔️
+1. Has watch lists and history, and you can login to sync them across devices. ✔️
+1. Has good sorting and collections. ✔️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
-1. Site uses a customized version of artplayer.js. ✔️
+1. Site does have a custom version of vidstack player. 🟡

+Community Favorites: 🌟

 ***
 ## catflix